 Next on the list is Stargazer, a Stellar wallet available for both desktop and mobile devices.
 You can download Stargazer for Windows, Mac OS X and Linux operating systems, and it’s also available for Android devices from Google Play.
 Unfortunately, there’s no iPhone app.

 Designed to be as simple and straightforward as possible, Stargazer makes the process of sending and receiving Lumens easy.
 It accommodates multiple accounts and multiple assets, offers support in multiple languages and allows you to set up federated addresses and rely on multisig security.

-One other option you may be considering is storing your Lumens in the wallet attached to your account on a cryptocurrency exchange.
+One other option you may consider is storing your Lumens in the wallet attached to your account on a cryptocurrency exchange.
 If you’re planning on placing a trade using your XLM, this option ensures that your funds can be quickly accessed whenever you need.

 However, storing cryptocurrency on an exchange does expose you to security risks.
-Not only is there the risk of your account being hacked, but there’s also the important distinction that the wallet is actually owned by the exchange and not by you.
+Not only is there the risk of your account being hacked, but there’s also the distinct possibility that the wallet is actually owned by the exchange and not by you.
 This means the exchange could theoretically close your account at any time.